googleforgames/agones/site/content/en/docs/Installation/upgrading.md

 graduates to Beta the API will be deleted from the Alpha proto with no overlapping release.
 An API may be removed from the Alpha proto during any release without graduating to Beta.

-## SDK Server APIs and Stability Levels
+## SDK APIs and Stability Levels

-"Legacy" indicates that this API has been in the SDK Server in a release before we began tracking proto compatibility. \
+"Legacy" indicates that this API has been in the SDK Server in a release before we began tracking SDK compatibility. \
 The Actions may differ from the [Client SDK]({{< relref "Client SDKs">}}) depending on how each Client SDK is implemented.